JiahaoShen0510/JiahaoShen0510/README.md

 ## Education History: Other Parts

-Previously studied in University of Oklahoma with M.Ed. in Higher Education with green belt certification in Lean Six Sigma (2020.12) and James Madison University with B.A. in History & Asian Studies (2017.12).
+Previously studied in University of Oklahoma with M.Ed. in Higher Education (2020.12), and James Madison University with B.A. in History & Asian Studies (2017.12).
 Completed the whole K-12 study in Shanghai No.3 Central School & Shanghai Qingyun School (2000-2012).

 ## More Information